N00dleMaster/N00dleMaster/README.md

 # Greetings and salutations!
-I’m @N00dleMaster, currently a highschool student in Toronto, Canada.
+I’m @N00dleMaster, I'm an incoming student to UofT TrackOne Engineering, located in Toronto, Canada.

 I've only joined GitHub as of recent.